How to Get Rid of Butt Acne: A Dermatologist-Approved Guide

 Tip #2: Clean Your Body Immediately After Sweating

 Sweat that’s been lingering on the skin for an extended period of time can mix with other impurities on your skin like bacteria and can clog your pores.
-It’s recommended to hop in the shower within ten minutes of a sweat session to avoid any mishaps.
+It’s recommended to hop in the shower within ten minutes of a sweat session.

 Tip #3: Scrub Gently